 Keeping this WordPress Managed Hosting List Updated

-I added BlueHost to the chart.
+I briefly added BlueHost to the chart.
 But then removed them when I found out they’re owned by EIG, the great Satan of hosting company leveraged buyouts.
 I gather data by talking to sales people sometimes.
 So, if you don’t believe sales talk, and never believe an EIG salesperson, then take the data with a grain of salt.
 If you believe they’ve turned over a new leaf, BlueHost stacks up, on paper, and is cheap-ish, but they’re owned by a nightmare-company nobody in their right mind would recommend.
 I say: spend a couple extra bucks on one of the other contenders.

 Adendum2: Pronto Marketing is Worse than I Thought.
 Big Scoots as Good as I Thought

 Yikes.
 When trying to move away from Pronto, one needs to rebuild the site, almost completely.
 If you haven’t been with Pronto for at least a year, they seemingly won’t part with any of your data.
 If you’re lucky (??) to have been with Pronto for at least twelve months, they’ll give you some data, but they won’t give you your theme, nor will they let you use many of the several dozens of proprietary plugins they used on your site.
 It’s a mess.
 The first quote to rebuild the site to make it work on Pressable came in at 80 hours @ $65/hr.
 Friends don’t let friends use Pronto.

 On the other end of the hosting spectrum, a colleague has now transferred at least one site to each of the hosts mentioned herein, and has this to say:

 For future reference – Out of all of the migrations I’ve done so far, migrating to BigScoots was by far the easiest and they also have the most intuitive site management dashboard.
 I’ll be recommending them in the future.
 Great service.